-Special rules apply with effect from 1 July 2022 under the Domestic Reverse Charge Regulations (the DRC Regulations)130 in respect of supplies of "valuable metal"131 between certain VAT-registered vendors in South Africa.
+Special rules apply with effect from 1 July 2022 under the Domestic Reverse Charge Regulations (the DRC Regulations)141 in respect of supplies of "valuable metal"142 between certain VAT-registered vendors in South Africa.
 In terms of the DRC Regulations the responsibility to account for the output tax on the supply of valuable metal is shifted from the supplier to the recipient.
 In doing so, the DRC Regulations place certain responsibilities and obligations on both the VAT registered supplier and the recipient of valuable metal.
+Amendments to the DRC Regulations were made with effect from 1 January 2024.
+The amendments mainly related to the definition of "valuable metal" and "residue" as well as to certain administrative requirements regarding documentation.
+A further amendment to the definition of "valuable metal" was made in the DRC Regulations with effect from 1 April 2025.
+As a result, supplies made by a "holder" or a person contracted to a holder will fall within the ambit of the DRC Regulations.